Fonterra posts $659m profit, pays 5c dividend

-Fonterra has reported a $659m net profit for the July year and said it would pay a final dividend of 5 cents per share.
+Fonterra has reported a $659m net profit for the July year and said it would resume dividend payouts, starting with a final dividend of 5 cents per share.

 The profit - reflecting its first full year under a revised strategy - compares with a $605m loss last year.
 The previous year's loss was driven by $826m in writedowns.